 I have practised as an occupational therapist, registered with the Health and Care Professions Council (registration no OT15048), in mental health and neuropsychiatry for over 35 years.
 Since 1999 I increasingly specialised in managing sleep disorders in general and insomnia in particular.
 I have attended several training events on sleep and sleep disorders, including the International Sleep Medicine Course, passed in 2010.

 As well as running training events for other therapists, I have written extensively on sleep and have co-edited two books on sleep, published in 2012 and in 2015.
-I was involved in a national initiative to improve and standardise cognitive behaviour therapy for insomnia (CBT-I).
+I was a founding member of SleepOT and I was involved in a national initiative to improve and standardise cognitive behaviour therapy for insomnia (CBT-I).
 Since the beginning of 2020 I have been a sleep coach working as an independent contractor with BetterUp.
 Also in 2020, I participated in an online CBT-I project with SleepHubs.

 Management of insomnia

 Cognitive behaviour therapy for insomnia (CBT-I) is the treatment for insomnia that is recommended by the National Institute for Health and Care Excellence (NICE) and has been shown in numerous studies to be more effective in the long term than medication.
 It consists of a range of measures that involve changing your habits or changing the way that you think about your sleep.
 A strategy will be selected according to your particular circumstances after careful assessment.

 The first session (which can last up to two hours) will involve, firstly, a detailed assessment of your sleep habits in order to identify problems, or to rule out any other sleep disorder; secondly, we will devise an individual plan of action, which will be likely to involve changes of routine that could be quite challenging, or to have a clear rationale for referring elsewhere.